BRST Noether Theorem and Corner Charge Bracket: Introduction

-which expresses the invariance of the physical $\mathcal{S}$-matrix under asymptotic symmetries \cite{Strominger_BMS_scattering}.
-Given that asymptotic symmetries~\eqref{Noether_corner_charge_classical} are defined classically, in a given choice of gauge, a proper BRST invariant gauge fixing procedure is required to make sense of the identity \eqref{strominger_claim} at the quantum level and to prove its gauge independence.
-This BRST analysis was performed in \cite{Baulieu:2024oql}.
+While this assumption has been widely employed, asymptotic symmetries \eqref{Noether_corner_charge_classical} are defined at the classical level for a given choice of gauge; thus, a proper BRST-invariant gauge-fixing procedure is necessary to rigorously justify \eqref{strominger_claim} at the quantum level and to demonstrate its gauge independence.

-The BRST gauge fixing procedure involves extending the classical fields $\phi$ to the BRST fields $\phi\to\Ph=(\phi,c,\bar{c},b)$, which contain ghost fields $c$, antighost fields $\bar{c}$ and Lagrange multiplier fields $b$.
-The notion of gauge symmetry is not defined on the fields $\Ph$ and one must trade it for the notion of BRST symmetry, which generalizes the gauge symmetry at the quantum level.
-The gauge fixed action $\tilde{S}=\int_M\tilde{L}(\Ph)$, which is still BRST invariant, can then be used.
-Last but not least, the BRST fields $\Ph$ and the BRST symmetry are essential to defining the unitary $\mathcal{S}$-matrix of any given gauge theory.
-Physical $\ket{\rm in}$ and $\ket{\rm out}$ states are also unambiguously defined from the cohomology of the nilpotent BRST operator $s$ associated with the gauge symmetry.

-The analysis in \cite{Baulieu:2024oql} crucially relies on an extension of Noether's second theorem, which does not hold for the gauge fixed action $\tilde{S}$.
-In \cite{Baulieu:2024oql}, it was conjectured that the ghost number one BRST Noether current $J^\mu_{\rm BRST}\equiv\frac{\delta\tilde{L}}{\delta\pa_\mu \Ph}s\Ph-K^\mu$ associated with the residual BRST symmetry of the gauge fixed Lagrangian density $s\tilde{L}=\pa_\mu K^\mu$ takes the following on-shell form:
+This Lagrangian BRST analysis was carried out in \cite{Baulieu:2024oql} to clarify this ambiguity, but only for the cases of Yang--Mills theory and gravity, by explicitly computing the Noether current associated with the residual BRST symmetry in specific gauges, each chosen for its distinct physical relevance.
+In all of these cases, the BRST Noether current could be expressed as

+where the symbol $\hat{=}$ denotes equality modulo the equations of motion of the chosen gauge fixed and BRST-invariant action.\footnote{More specifically, in \cite{Baulieu:2024oql}, eq.~\eqref{conjecture_Noether_1,5} was proven for four-dimensional massless and massive Yang--Mills theory in all renormalizable gauges, as well as for four-dimensional gravity in the Bondi gauge.
+In these cases, it was found that $q_{\rm gauge}\ \hat{=}\ 0$, and the quantum Ward identity satisfied by the BRST current \eqref{conjecture_Noether_1,5} was provided, thereby demonstrating \eqref{strominger_claim} and its gauge independence at the perturbative quantum level.}

+This striking expression, which encodes the cohomological structure of $J^\mu_{\rm BRST}$ with respect to $d$ and $s$, led the authors of \cite{Baulieu:2024oql} to propose that this property could be formulated as a general ``BRST Noether 1.5th theorem".

+This denomination $1.5$ was introduced because it generalizes the second Noether theorem, by using the fundamental property that the BRST symmetry is a global (graded) symmetry.
+It allows one to derive \eqref{conjecture_Noether_1,5} directly from the first Noether theorem, within the context of the BRST symmetry, while trivially including the second theorem in the special case of an ungauge fixed action.